melsofany/EcoSync/replit.md

 ## Overview

 A comprehensive web application for قرطبة للتوريدات (Qurtoba Supplies) managing quotation requests, item cataloging, purchase orders, and administrative operations.
-It features role-based access control and AI-powered item analysis for duplicate detection.
+It features role-based access control, real-time notification system, and AI-powered item analysis for duplicate detection.
 The system is designed as a demand-based procurement system without inventory management, aiming to streamline supply chain processes and improve data quality.

 ## User Preferences